Strad/discord-presence-server/README.md

-# Discord Rice Presence Server
+# Discord Rich Presence Server

 A re-write of the server component of this project https://github.com/lolamtisch/Discord-RPC-Extension/tree/master/Server